Corporate & Individual Donation Allowed

 What drives growth?

-Activation of large commercial sites attracting large employers, particularly large warehouses and distribution centers, potential logistics hub tied to development alone rail lines, and additional planned residential communities (over 65,000 new homes between December 2021 and October 2013 expected) all contribute to fast, exponential growth within the district.
+Activation of large commercial sites attracting large employers, particularly large warehouses and distribution centers, potential logistics hub tied to development alone rail lines, and additional planned residential communities (18 and counting) all contribute to fast, exponential growth within the district.

-LCISD will almost double in size in the next ten years.
+LCISD will grow by 40% in size in the next ten years.

 0